FREE GROCERY GUIDE

 CONS: Incomplete protein, may be high in arsenic and other heavy metals

 We each have to make our own choices about which protein powder is right for us, but it's important to be aware of some of the issues present in certain options.
 Some protein sources should be approached with caution.
-Let's wrap it up by looking at some of the least suitable options for Thyroid Thrivers.

-Looking at the differences between types of protein, it becomes clear that our specific needs as Thyroid Thrivers differ from those of the general population.
-Are these "risky" types of protein inherently bad?
-Not necessarily.
-All three of these options come with their unique health pros and cons, but when so many of us are intolerant to dairy, when so many of us are more prone to food sensitivities like eggs, and when so many of us want to avoid thyroid-disrupting foods like soy, these options come with a higher degree of risk.
-If you're drinking a protein shake or smoothie on a daily basis, that risk is multiplied.
-So, why not choose a type of protein that is less likely to trigger inflammation and other issues?
+All three of these options come with their unique health pros and cons, but when so many of us are intolerant to dairy, when so many of us are more prone to food sensitivities like eggs, and when so many of us want to avoid alleged thyroid-disrupting foods like soy, these options come with a higher degree of risk.
+If you're drinking a protein shake or smoothie on a daily basis, which includes these ingredients in concentrated forms, that risk is multiplied.
+So, my thinking is, why not choose a type of protein that is the least likely to trigger inflammation and other issues?

 Other Ingredients to Watch Out For in Protein Powder

-Some plant-based protein powders have been found to contain high levels of heavy metals.
-While this has become a contentious topic among scientific analysts and protein powder manufacturers, it illuminates potential hidden dangers that are important for Thyroid Thrivers.
-Heavy metals are particularly harmful to the thyroid, so it's a good idea to do some detective work on this before purchasing your protein powder.
 Read the reviews, search the internet for "[the name of your protein powder] + heavy metals" to see what comes up, reach out to the company directly, or look for products that are third-party tested for purity.
 Due to very high levels of industrial pollution and, therefore, heavy metal contamination, some experts recommend avoiding protein powders from China

 My Protein Powder Picks